JHVeps/Helsinki-City-Bike-App/README.md

 3. `importer:` App to import CSV data to MongoDB

-> importer is needed when testing/reviewing this App
+> importer is NOT needed when testing/reviewing this App

 To install, you need to go to correct directories and install their packages: